 10:30 am – 12:00 pm Managing Other Medical Conditions for Those Living with Dementia

-This continuing nursing education activity is pending approval by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation, for up to x contact hours.
+This continuing nursing education activity was approved for 6.5 contact hours by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Approval valid through 6/17/2021.
+OCEAN ID #2019-30.

-This program is pending approval by the National Association of Social Workers – Hawai’i Chapter.
+This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval HI62792019-118) for up to 6 Social Work continuing education contact hours.

 State licensure boards have final authority on the acceptance of individual courses.